CamiTurner/CamiTurner/README.md

 My name is Camila Turner Escalante, I'm currently studing an Engineering in Computer Science at Tecnológico de Monterrey.

-Some of the programing languages I've used are: *(ponerlos en un renglón, con íconos)*
+Some of the programing languages I've used are:
 * Python
 * Java
 * R